 SIM target builds and cache file updates.

-When you modify a model then update the diagram or simulate, Simulink determines whether to rebuild based on the Rebuild setting for the model.
+When you modify a model and then update the diagram or simulate, Simulink determines whether to rebuild based on the Rebuild setting for the model.
 For a rebuild, Simulink updates the build artifacts on disk and the cache file.

 Simulink stores cache files in the folder specified by the Simulation cache folder preference.
 You can change the default location.
-To use the cache file with the model, you must store the cache file on the MATLAB® path.
+To use the cache file with the model, store the cache file on the MATLAB® path.
 To preserve a version of the cache file:

 Use a version control system.